 October 27th was a Thursday, so we had Bible study that night.
 He came late since he was busy that day, but I remember feeling so excited to see him since I had prayed for his test so much that day.
 We didn’t really get to talk, but I was so hopeful that he would pass.

 The following Thursday, November 3rd, I hosted Bible study at my apartment.
 It turned out that a larger group than normal was available that night, so we faced a good problem: too many people here for Bible study.
 I made penne a la vodka with chicken and squished 15 of us into my living room.

+It was a very warm fall last year, so I was always looking for people to come kayaking with me.
+I posted an open invitation on Slack, but I did secretly hope that AJ might take me up on my offer for anyone to join me for kayaking.
+He responded that he was interested, so we exchanged numbers, waiting for a nice day to kayak.
 Before we actually had time to go kayaking, my friend, Kate, invited a bunch of us to go to a bar crawl in Asbury Park to raise money for the Covenant House on November 5th.
 I don’t drink at all, so a bar crawl was not very high on my list of desired things to do, but I was excited that I would get to spend time with Kate and Gabriella, and I was hoping that AJ might come as well.
 Gabriella and I planned to bike to Asbury, so I was excited to at least have fun with her and Kate.